The Science and Sense of Human Understanding

 Integrative Medicine: A Bridge Over Healthcare’s Troubled Waters

-For nine years, Dr. Katz has campaigned tirelessly for the practice of integrative medicine, the blending of conventional medical practices with complementary/alternative medicine (CAM).
+For nine years, Dr. DAVID KATZ has campaigned tirelessly for the practice of integrative medicine, the blending of conventional medical practices with complementary/alternative medicine (CAM).
 Dr. Katz discusses the importance of combining evidence-based therapies, such as medication, with complementary practices, such as massage therapy.
 What makes this model unique is Dr. Katz's notion of relying on evidence-based medicine, yet looking to alternatives when the evidence runs out.

 Medical Decision Making: The Art & Science of Science & Judgment